SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

     * These effects should be powerful enough to be worth the risk of spending life and/or incurring degeneration
     * Maybe a skill to massively boost the damage of the next hit
     * Maybe a wave that inflicts a strong bleed
+    * maybe a skill that takes both life and bloodforce to grant a stackable damage buff

 ### Tier 3: Guardian (WIP)
 * Tank class